compilation-course/compilation-course.github.io/introduction/lab0.md

 conflict).
 Try !

 The different versions form a **branch** of versions.
-In git the main branch is usually called `master`.
+In git the main branch is usually called `main`.

 Git allows you to work on several branches at the same time, go back to previous versions of code, and many more things but that goes beyond the scope